 Naming standards also vary.
-Argentina defining rums as white, gold, light, and extra light.
-Barbados calls them white, overproof and matured.
+Argentina defines rums as white, gold, light, and extra light.
+Barbados calls them white, overproof, and matured.
 The U.S. defines the categories as rum, rum liqueur, and flavored rum [source].

 But none of these terms tells you how long the rum has aged.
 It’s the blender or distiller who decides what to call it.